Nosckid/image_classification.py/README.md

 # image_classification.py
 This Python code performs image classification using ImageAI and a MobileNetV2 model.
 I learned about these concepts through the ZeroToMastery Academy

+# Modification:
+The project was originally called brain.py, but I  changed the name because it sounds closely to what has been done

+# Usage
+1. Ensure you have Python installed on your system.
+2. Navigate to the project directory in your terminal or command prompt.
+3. Run the "image_classification.py" script: python image_classification.py
+  a.
+Make sure you called the script with the correct version (your version) of python
+4. After execution, the script will classify the provided image using the MobileNetV2 model and print the top 5 predictions along with their probabilities of resemblance.

+# Example Output
+After running the script, you will an output similar to the following: common iguana  :  47.0019
+American alligator:  32.1234
+triceratops:  9.9208
+frilled lizard:  6.3106
+African crocodile:  0.3448

+# Note
+You may encounter warnings during execution related to deprecated features or future changes in the libraries used.
+These warnings can typically be ignored, but it's recommended to keep your dependencies updated to avoid potential issues in the future.